 Step 1: Consider Earning an Associate's Degree

 Before applying for state highway patrol officer positions, individuals might want to earn an associate's degree in criminal justice or law enforcement to improve their employment prospects.
-Some law enforcement agencies prefer officer candidates who've earned a college degree over those who've only completed high school.
-Other agencies even allow applicants use their postsecondary education to meet experience requirements.
-These associate's degree programs often cover topics in law enforcement, criminology and corrections in addition to requiring students to complete a general education curriculum.
+Some law enforcement agencies prefer candidates who've earned a college degree over those who've only completed high school.
+Other agencies even allow applicants to use their postsecondary education to meet experience requirements.
+These associate's degree programs often cover topics in law enforcement, criminology, and corrections in addition to requiring students to complete a general education curriculum.

 - Take electives in physical education, information technology or a foreign language.
 Some law enforcement agencies look for candidates who've completed coursework in these areas.
 These topics of study can help aspiring state highway patrol officers learn a second language, hone their computer skills or improve their physical fitness.

 Step 2: Apply for a State Highway Patrol Job

 After submitting an initial application, prospective state highway patrol officers must typically pass a written civil service exam and a physical fitness test.
 Background investigations as well as vision and hearing tests are among other common requirements.
 Candidates could also be asked to undergo interviews, drug screens, polygraph tests, and psychological evaluations before being admitted to an academy training program.

 Step 3: Complete an Academy Training Program

 Candidates selected for hire must complete an agency's training academy before they're sworn in as state highway patrol officers.
 This training could take around 5-7 months to complete and generally includes courses in state and local laws, police ethics, and constitutional law.
 Candidates also undergo physical conditioning and receive intensive emergency medical response, firearms, and self-defense training.
 They also study traffic control and defensive driving techniques.